wangGame/tripeaks/android/assets/libwebp-0.5.1-windows-x86/libwebp-0.5.1-windows-x86/Readme.txt

 WebP codec: library to encode and decode images in WebP format.
-This package contains the library that can be used in other programs to add WebP support, as well as the command line tools 'cwebp' and 'dwebp'.
+This package contains the library that can be used in other programs to add WebP support, as well as the command line com.tool.tools 'cwebp' and 'dwebp'.

 See http://developers.google.com/speed/webp